stevenbenner/stevenbenner.com/src/content/posts/2009-09-26-firewall-script-tool-for-iptables.md

 - Ubuntu
 ---

-If you run a public linux server of any kind then you should have a firewall running.
+If you run a public Linux server of any kind then you should have a firewall running.
 Hopefully you already know that.
 I prefer [iptables](http://www.netfilter.org/) because it is so powerful, however the iptables language is a little less than intuitive.

 If you’re just getting started with iptables and you want a good strong rule set to use or learn from then check out the [Easy Firewall Generator for IPTables](http://easyfwgen.morizot.net/gen/).
 This is a great little tool that will give you a shell script with a very nice rule set.

 Just fill out the form and save the script to your server.
 Run the shell script and you have a great firewall with good logging.
-Though don’t auto-run the script on bootup until you are absolutely sure that you have the rules perfect, iptables can and will happily lock you out of your own server for good.
+Though don’t auto-run the script on boot-up until you are absolutely sure that you have the rules perfect, iptables can and will happily lock you out of your own server for good.

 <!-- more -->